 In addition to essential oils, the American Pregnancy Association also recommends drinking warm tea and gargling salt water.

-As we’ve seen the essential oils in thieves are just what your body needs when a sore throat strikes.
+As we’ve seen, the essential oils in thieves are just what your body needs when a sore throat strikes.

 The most famous is the Four Thieves blend by Young Living.
+Below are a few other blends with pretty similar ingredients.

 |BRAND + OIL||INGREDIENTS|